CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

 ./gcluster deploy af3-slurm --auto-approve --skip image
 ```

-### (Optional) Deploying a Jupyter Notebook for AlphaFold

-You can optionally deploy a Jupyter Notebook environment to run AlphaFold step-by-step.
-This is useful for interactive exploration and making custom modifications to the AlphaFold pipeline.

-> **Important:** To enable the Jupyter Notebook deployment, you **must provide a cloud storage bucket**.
-If no bucket is specified, the notebook environment will not be created.

-#### Steps to Deploy

-1. Ensure you have provided a valid cloud storage bucket in your `af3-slurm-deployment.yaml`:

-    ```yaml
-    af3ipynb_bucket: "<your-pre-existing-bucket-name>"
-    ```

-2. If you have already deployed the cluster (see [Deploy the Cluster](#deploy-the-cluster)) **without specifying** the `af3ipynb_bucket` in your `af3-slurm-deployment.yaml` file and now wish to enable the Jupyter Notebook functionality, you must [**tear down the existing cluster**](#teardown-instructions) and [**redeploy a new cluster**](#deploy-the-cluster) with the correct `af3ipynb_bucket` value.
-Could follow `--skip image` command while deploying to reduce deployment time.
-Note that the Jupyter Notebook will not function properly if added to an already deployed cluster without this configuration.

-3. Build the Jupyter notebook with `af3-slurm-ipynb.yaml`:

-    ```bash
-    ./gcluster deploy -d example/af3/af3-slurm-deployment.yaml example/af3/af3-slurm-ipynb.yaml --auto-approve
-    ```

-For more details, please refer to the [Simple Ipynb Launcher](examples/simple_ipynb_launcher/README.md).

 #### Bootstrapping of the Databases Bucket

 As described in section [Prepare Google Cloud Storage Buckets](#prepare-google-cloud-storage-buckets),